rieckpil/progmot/content/post/writing-a-book-remotely.md

 This article describes a one-year journey of writing [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev/) as a co-author with two other co-authors that I met on Twitter.
 We've never met in person before and managed to successfully write a 450+ pages in-depth guide on developing and deploying Java Spring Boot applications on AWS (Amazon Web Services).

 In short, this article covers:
-- How we self-published this eBook while writing the manuscript in Markdown
+- How we self-published this ebook while writing the manuscript in Markdown
-- How we promoted and sold the eBook
+- How we promoted and sold the ebook
-- How we organized ourselves to write the eBook asynchronously while having an 8-hour time lag
+- How we organized ourselves to write the ebook asynchronously while having an 8-hour time lag
-- General tips, recommendations, and lessons learned for co-authoring a technical eBook
+- General tips, recommendations, and lessons learned for co-authoring a technical ebook

 The whole project was (and still is) a lot of fun.
 I learned a ton about AWS and got the chance to connect and work with knowledgeable and nice people.